 a large bowl of vegan curry with a mound of bright yellow tumeric rice, topped with sliced veggies on a wood tray at the vegan restaurant cafe tea terrace in kyoto

-11 Best Spots for Vegan Food in Kyoto
+11 Cant-Miss Vegan Restaurants in Kyoto + More

-Honestly, I didn’t know what to expect with vegan food options or restaurants in Kyoto before booking my ticket.
+Honestly, I didn’t know what to expect when it came to finding vegan restaurants in Kyoto.
 I figured it’s a major city that receives loads of tourists, so that would definitely influence the diversity of food available, right?
 At the end of the day, it couldn’t be that bad, right?
 I mean, if it’s a little lackluster, maybe the vibrant shrines tucked away in bamboo groves would make up for it.

 I think I’ve gotten a little cocky over the last couple of years that there will almost always be something decent for me to eat wherever I go.
 It’s not all based on wishful hoping and good luck; according to research by The Good Food Institute, “66 percent of global consumers aged 16–44 report that they plan to spend more on plant-based meat and dairy alternatives in the future.”